-I am a member of Serle Court.
-I am registered with the Information Commissioner's Office as a Data Controller for the personal data that I hold and process as a barrister.
-My registered address is Serle Court, 6 New Square, Lincoln's Inn, London WC2A 3QS and my ICO registration number is set out above.
-If you need to contact me about your data or this privacy notice, you can reach me at the email address above.
+I, Timothy Jackson Benham-Mirando, am a member of Serle Court.
+I am registered with the Information Commissioner's Office (ICO) as a Data Controller for the personal data that I hold and process as a barrister.
+My registered address is Serle Court, 6 New Square, Lincoln's Inn, London WC2A 3QS and my ICO registration number is ZB287259.
+If you need to contact me about your data or this privacy notice, you can reach me at tmirando@serlecourt.co.uk.